 Rest Is Part of the Fight

 I’ve heard the crashing of waves can outshout any inbox.
 And while you’re letting the sounds crash over you order a drink with a ridiculous little umbrella and toast yourself for surviving this far.
+You keep thinking you have to earn your rest.
+But you keep forgetting…rest is part of the fight.
+That’s the only way you’ll gather the strength you desperately need to rise again.

 Now now more stressing about things falling a part while you nap.
 The universe can wait one night.